NOTE 2: - SIGNIFICANT ACCOUNTING POLICIES

 Restricted collateral deposits are primarily invested in highly liquid deposits which are used as a security for the Company’s performance guarantees at FAAC and Epsilor-EFL.

-Inventory costs include material, labor, and manufacturing overhead costs, including depreciation and amortization expense associated with the manufacture and distribution of the Company’s products.
-Inventories are stated at lower of cost or market and expense estimates are made for excess and obsolete inventories.
+Inventories are stated at the lower of cost or market value.
+Inventory write-offs and write-down provisions are provided to cover risks arising from slow-moving items or technological obsolescence and for market prices lower than cost.
+The Company periodically evaluates the quantities on hand relative to current and historical selling prices and historical and projected sales volume.
 Based on this evaluation, provisions are made to write inventory down to its market value.
-In 2016, 2015, and 2014, the Company wrote off approximately $359,000, $321,000, and $509,000 respectively, of obsolete inventory, which has been included in the cost of revenues.
-Cost is determined by first-in, first-out (“FIFO”) method.
+In 2014 and 2013, the Company wrote off approximately $509,000 and $186,000, respectively, of obsolete inventory, which has been included in the cost of revenues.

 Property and equipment are stated at cost net of accumulated depreciation and investment grants received from the State of Israel for investments in fixed assets under the Law for the Encouragement of Capital Investments, 5719-1959 (the “Investments Law”).
-The Company did not receive any investment grants in 2016, 2015, or 2014, respectively.
+The Company did not receive any investment grants in 2014 and 2013.

 Depreciation is calculated by the straight-line method over the following estimated useful lives of the assets: